VenkateshBH99/Path-Dependency-Analysis/README.md

 *	Login/ Sign Up
 *	Viewing and Editing Profile
-*	User can enter the values of various parameters on the basis of which his risk factor will be calculated using machine learning algorithms.
+*	User can enter the File name.